tarnas14/dotfil3s/README.md

+# always work in progress

+Every time I ask somebody about their dotfiles repo I hear something along the lines of "I've been planning to clean it up a bit"

+Yes, I've also been planning to clean my dotfiles a bit...
+And I will get round to it eventually...
+Oh and I just noticed that I already said that in the last line of this readme... smh

 # tarnas14 dockerized environment

 This holds my tmux/nvim setup that I use for development.
 Along with node version manager and some stuff like that which I use on a daily basis.